Mapping Water Pollution in Pittsburgh

 The History

 How did we get here?
-I traced the evolution of Pittsburgh's water pollution problem from industrialization through the Clean Water Act to present-day infrastructure crises.
+We traced the evolution of Pittsburgh's water pollution problem from industrialization through the Clean Water Act to present-day infrastructure crises.
 Understanding the system's history reveals why it's so hard to change.

 Read: Mapping the Evolution